JayeshGuptta/Task1-Ecommerce_Database/README.md

 # E-Commerce Database Design

-A relational database schema for an e-commerce platform, built in PostgreSQL as a college database systems project.
+A relational database schema for an e-commerce platform, built in PostgreSQL.
 Covers user accounts, product catalog with variants, inventory tracking, and order management.

 ## Tech stack